-- Current or former National Guard or Reserve member (regardless of whether they have been activated for Federal Service)
+- Current or former National Guard or Reserve members (regardless of whether they have been activated for Federal Service)

-Eligible homebuyers can apply for a certificate of eligibility in several ways: by mail, online or through your lender.
+You can apply for a COE by mail, online or through your lender.

 Pros and cons of VA loans

 A VA loan offers several benefits you may not get with other types of loans.
-However, there are also potential drawbacks.
+However, there are some downsides as well.